Provide wide experience

 If you drive for one hour along a stretch of road and do it 100 times, you've just had 100 hours of much the same experience.
-Drive 100 different roads, each for one hour, and you've had much 'wider' and more beneficial experience.
+But if you drive on 100 different roads, each for one hour, you've had much 'wider' and more beneficial experience.

 This page explains the importance of difference for your learner driver, how you can create it and how you can help them learn to manage difference.

 If your learner driver goes mostly the same way and does much the same thing in every practice session, they will find that driving becomes progressively easier and easier.
-Finding something easy that you've been told is difficult, complex, and potentially dangerous can lead to overconfidence.
+For any person, finding something easy that they've been told is difficult, complex, and potentially dangerous can lead to overconfidence.